nginx/unit-docs/source/howto.rst

   container.
 - :doc:`howto/integration`: Run Unit with load balancing, proxying, and enhanced security.
+- :doc:`howto/walkthrough`: A step-by-step guide to application configuration in Unit.

 If you are interested in a specific use case not yet listed here, please `post a feature request <https://github.com/nginx/unit-docs/issues>`_ on GitHub.